Priyanshumishra77/priyanshu.github.io/_pages/mooc-courses.md

 CPU Design using Verilog
 --------------------
- - Pipelining
+ - Single-cycle, multi-cycle and Pipelined processor
- - Caches, coherency protocols
+ - Multithreaded and Multi-core processor
- - Superscalar and VLIW
+ - Pipelined CPU with FPU

 Machine Learning on Hardware
 --------------------